-Anyway, it seems like whenever Facebook is in trouble, brands and businesses are punished, especially those that had come to rely on the world’s largest social media network as a vehicle for reaching consumers.
+It seems like whenever Facebook is in trouble, brands and businesses are punished.
+This is especially true for those that had come to rely on the network as a vehicle for reaching consumers.
 According to Adweek, the publisher Little Things, a purveyor of feel-good content, shut down following the algorithm changes because the site depended on its 17.2 million Facebook fans having quick and easy access to its content via News Feed.

-Shuttering a site is clearly a worst-case scenario, but brands and business pages will have to watch out for other consequences.
+Shuttering a site is a worst-case scenario, but brands and businesses will have to watch out for other consequences.
 With the likely decrease in organic reach, pages that want to push their content will have to pay and the prices for ads could rise.
-This could create big problems for small businesses that had previously seen success with Facebook’s tightly targeted advertising, allowing them to get quality results with a small budget.
+This could create big problems for small businesses that had previously seen success with Facebook’s tightly targeted advertising.

 Another concern for brand and publisher Pages is how the new algorithm affects boosted page posts.
-Even a boost budget isn’t enough to put posts in front of consumers if the posts don’t spark conversation or prompt engagement.
+Even a boost budget isn’t enough to put posts in front of consumers if the posts don’t prompt engagement.
 Thus, paid post reach suffers and boosting posts can become a waste of money.
-It is important for brands and publishers to evaluate the type of content they plan to boost and allocate their budget to amplify posts that will actually get picked up by the new algorithm.
+It is important for brands and publishers to evaluate the type of content they plan to boost and allocate their budget to amplify posts that the new algorithm will actually pick up.

 Despite Difficulties, It’s Not All Negative for Facebook Pages